FACTAGE aimed to generate and disseminate findings in response to the following questions:

 - How do levels in (healthy) life expectancy differ across socio-economic groups in EU countries?

-How do the pension and labour market policy measures designed to expand working lives (current and future) interact with these trends in mortality and healthy life expectancy?
+- How do the pension and labour market policy measures designed to expand working lives (current and future) interact with these trends in mortality and healthy life expectancy?

-What role is played in that process by the different institutional arrangements within EU member states?
+- What role is played in that process by the different institutional arrangements within EU member states?

-How do differential longevity gains and longer working careers affect (in)equality in the experience of ageing and well-being among older people?
+- How do differential longevity gains and longer working careers affect (in)equality in the experience of ageing and wellbeing among older people?

-Which policies and institutional settings can best promote fairness within and between generations?
+- Which policies and institutional settings can best promote fairness within and between generations?
 And, at the same time further expand working lives?

-FACTAGE will compare the employment and retirement options of older people with (healthy) life expectancy for socio-economic subgroups to ascertain how institutional design and reforms affect equity across generations.
-We further draw a distinction between policies suitable for the current generation of older people, and prospective policy scenarios.
+FACTAGE compared the employment and retirement options of older people with (healthy) life expectancy for socioeconomic subgroups to ascertain how institutional design and reforms affect equity across generations.
+We further drew a distinction between policies suitable for the current generation of older people, and prospective policy scenarios.
 Based on multidisciplinary research, FACTAGE provided evidence on policy approaches across EU countries that are favourable to extending working careers and improving well-being in later life, whilst also generating wider societal, micro-and macroeconomic benefits.